publiclab/plots2/HACKTOBERFEST.md

 ## Hacktoberfest Issues
 All contributors, please keep in mind the following points before working on particular issues:
 - All issues that will be considered a part of Hacktoberfest will have the "__Hacktoberfest__" label.
-- If you find an issue you are interested in working on, please comment on the issue so that we and any future contributors are aware.
+- If there is an issue you are interested in working on, please comment on the issue so that we and any future contributors are aware.
 This is necessary so that at the end of the day, two people don’t work on the same issue and submit two different PRs.
 - If there has been no recent activity on an issue for some time, ping the person who had last claimed it, asking if they are still working on it.
 If they aren’t, you are free to take up the issue for yourself!

 We also encourage you to raise new issues!
 We constantly strive to improve PublicLab, and you can help by pointing out issues.